urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

   Can't have the non-static instance fields
   Can have the nested classes
   Can have a Constructor with or without parameters
-    When Constructor has parameters then the developer must implicitly declare the assignment of all record A new instance of a record can be created by using keyword new Example
+    When Constructor has parameters then the developer must explicitly declare the assignment of all record fields Example
+      public  record RecordClass(String title) {
+        public RecordClass { System.out.println(title); }}
+  A new instance of a record can be created by using keyword new Example
     public record Person (String name, String address) {}